Nilesh-Das/dsalgo/README.md

 # Data Structures and Algorithms
-Collection of some implementation of data structures and algorithms in C++
+Collection of implementations of data structures and algorithms in C++

 ## Contributing